brentgroves/repsys/meetings/brent_h/azure/week8.md

 - Create an Excel file showing the estimated monthly cost of all Azure resources.
 - Contact IT and IS team to gather any resource needs I may be unaware of.
-- Back up our Azure SQL work and data warehouse database schemas.
+- Back up our Azure SQL work and data warehouse database schemas to a  on-premise SQL Server 2022 running in a Docker container.
-- Test recovering these schemas to an Azure SQL database in the mobex tenant in the "repsys" resource group.
+- Create a bash script and the Azure CLI to create all Azure resources.
 - Conduct meetings as-needed with Brent H. Amir, Jarod, and Kevin.
-- Create a bash script that uses the Azure CLI to create all Azure resources.

 ## sample script